ColbyWTaylor/landing-page-cohort-vi/README.md

 # Git Collabotarive

-Use this project to practice your students skills in GIT while developing a porfolio website.
+To run, you must be in the website folder.

-Each student works on a different file, for a different part of the website and the teacher can run the entire website.
-The Html-Template-Engine library will take care of putting all the pieces together.
+To change the directory, you can do "cd website1", then run a server using python with "python3 -m http.server 3000" (without the quotes!).

 ## Instructions